 Lift 25,000 lbs. for Full Wheel Service Capability

 Two RBJ25000 rolling bridge jacks will handle a vehicle up to 50,000 lbs.
 That means these jacks are over-engineered to handle offset centers of gravity on extremely heavy vehicles.
 Who might need bridge jacks of this caliber?
 For one, heavy-duty trucks and buses tend to require a bridge jack rated for more than half of the overall vehicle weight.
-Generally speaking, if you can safely lift a vehicle with the HDS40, you can safely perform wheel service with the RBJ-25000 rolling bridge jack.
+Generally speaking, if you can safely lift a vehicle with the HDS-40 four-post lift, you can safely perform wheel service with the RBJ-25000 rolling bridge jack.

-Rubber contact pads
+Steel contact pads

 High-pressure hydraulic power unit